 Hiking Four Mile Trail in Yosemite National Park.

 The Four Mile Trail is a Yosemite classic but don’t let the name fool you.
-It’s actually closer to five miles one-way but nevertheless a stunning hike.
+It’s actually closer to 5 mile (8 km) one way but nevertheless a stunning hike.

 This steep, switchback-filled trail climbs over 3,400 feet from the Yosemite Valley floor to Glacier Point, offering nonstop views of iconic landmarks, including El Capitan, Cathedral Rocks, Sentinel Rock, Yosemite Falls, and Half Dome. 😍